Economy-Simulation/economy-simulation/README.md

 ## 📄 License

-This project is open source and available under the [LICENSE](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).